tomaskjay/tomaswerts.com/collections/_posts/2024-05-30-trip-to-the-bahamas.md

 Doing what we did on our last flight while waiting for our next flight - where we did the same thing. <br><br>

 ![](\images\bahamas-album\IMG_5621.jpeg)<br>
-The plane we took to to get from Naussau to Andros.
+This is the plane we took to to get from Naussau to Andros.
 Flying in a small plane really makes you think about how cool it would be to know how to pilot. <br><br>

 ![](\images\bahamas-album\IMG_5623.jpeg)<br>
 <br><br>

 ![](\images\bahamas-album\IMG_5629.jpeg)<br>
 Landing and taking off in those things is way too much fun.
-Also, it was awesome to finally be in a plane that actually goes NYOOOOM.<br><br>
+Also, it was neat to be in a plane that actually goes NYOOOOM.<br><br>

 ![](\images\bahamas-album\20240524_160548(0).jpg)<br>
 Cheryl, the lady who owns Swains Cay, is super sweet.
 She showed us our room when we got to the lodge.
 By the way, she is a one woman show.
 She manages the business by herself and is also building a new park nearby for the local kids.
 She mentioned that she hosts a fishing tournament every year where all the investors fly in and pair with a guide - which is a great idea because it raises funds for the park, drives interest in the business, and also motivates the guides to want to be better.
 Randy, the guide who won it last year, was very proud. <br><br>